Step 5: Mesh geometry

 Make sure Global is selected under Element Attributes and click on Set.

 This brings up the Meshing Attributes menu.
-You will see that the correct element type, material number and real constant set are already selected since we have only one of each.
+You will see that the correct element type and material number are already selected since we have only one of each.
+Recall that no real constants need to be defined for PLANE42 element type with the plane stress keyoption.

 Click OK.
-ANSYS now knows what element type (and associated constants) and material type to use for the mesh.
+ANSYS now knows what element type and material type to use for the mesh.

 Set Mesh Size